OptimalBI/magnumbi-dispatch-server/README.md

 To run the MagnumBI Dispatch Server you require:

 ##### Windows:
+To run MagnumBI Dispatch on Windows all you need is a supported OS.

 * Windows 7 SP1
 * Windows 8.1
 * Windows 10, Windows 10 Anniversary Update (version 1607) or later versions